sophiagroves/cse15l-lab-reports/lab3.md

 - *example 1:*

 ```
+14088@DESKTOP-FOGPOI2 MINGW64 ~/Downloads/docsearch-main/technical/biomed
+$ grep -B 5 "National Heart Lung and Blood Institute" 1468-6708-3-1.TXT

+          Body mass index
+          BMI was calculated as measured weight in kilograms
+          divided by the square of measured height in meters.
+A
+          report from the National Heart Lung and Blood Institute
 ```

 - *example 2:*

 ```
+14088@DESKTOP-FOGPOI2 MINGW64 ~/Downloads/docsearch-main/technical/government/Media
+$ grep -B 2 "Legal Aid Society" 5_Legal_Groups.txt
+Community Legal Center is the first joint office project of public
+service law groups.
+The Legal Aid Society of Salt Lake, the Disability Law Center,
+--
+noted on the donor list that the couple, through Olafson Group, had
+become one of the major supporters of the project.
+Stewart Ralphs, the executive director of the Legal Aid Society,
 ```

-**grep -B <num> prints <num> amount of lines of context before the first matching line of the given string.
-This is useful for gaining more context on the matching line that was found.**
+**grep -B <num> prints <num> amount of lines of context before the matching line of the given string.
+This is useful for gaining more context on the matching lines that were found.**